marnikdenouden/ISBEP-Simulation/README.md

 Robot simulation for the Innovation Space Bachelor End Project ([ISBEP](https://studiegids.tue.nl/opleidingen/innovation-space/bachelor/isbep-innovation-space-bachelor-end-project))

 # Features
-[This]() repository contains a multi-agent exploration simulation that was created by an electrical engineering student during the ISBEP project.
-The features described for this repository consider the technical features that can be used for integrating the simulation with the [ISBEP-Server](https://github.com/marnikdenouden/ISBEP-Server).
+[Another](https://github.com/asharmatue/Isaac-Sim) repository contains the updated multi-agent exploration simulation code that was created by an electrical engineering student during the ISBEP project.
+The features described for [this]() repository consider the technical features that can be used for integrating the simulation with the [ISBEP-Server](https://github.com/marnikdenouden/ISBEP-Server).

 ## Settings
 The [settings.py](settings.py) file contains most of the parameters that can be altered for the simulation and the accompanying features of [this]() repository.
 For example in this file you can specify where to export simulation data to by changing the export parameters.